MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-quantinuum.md

     > specified on the **Create Quantum Workspace** page when following
     > the steps in [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
     > Region and Location are synonymous.
 The parameter value may be
-    > expressed in mixed case surrounded by quotes, e.g. `-l "West US 2"`,
+    > expressed in mixed case surrounded by quotes, for example, `-l "West US 2"`,
-    > or in lower case with no spaces or quotes, e.g. `-l westus2`.
+    > or in lower case with no spaces or quotes, such as `-l westus2`.

 1. In your workspace, there are different targets available from the providers that you added when you created the workspace.
 You can display a list of all